 How many children can you register to care for?

 When considering how to start a childcare business in the UK, it’s important to familiarise yourself with the rules and regulations: In England, the limit for the number of children you can legally care for at one time is six children under the age of eight.
-This number also includes children of your own.
+This number also includes your own children.
 Therefore, you need to consider whether your new business venture will be practical (and profitable) for you.
 If you have triplets of your own, for instance, you might decide to reconsider!

 Are you fit and healthy?